jdavidrice/Coding_Quiz/README.md

 This website is a timed coding quiz with multiple-choice questions.
 It runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.

-This website does not fulfill all of the acceptance criteria for this assignment.
-It does not address:
+This website fulfills all of the acceptance criteria for this assignment.
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock

 [Link to published website](https://jdavidrice.github.io/Coding_Quiz/)